MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/define-search-command.md

 Messaging extension search commands allow your users to search external systems and insert the results of that search into a message in the form of a card.

+[!Note] Result card size limit is 28kb.
+If the result card adds up over 28kb, it will not be sent.

 ## Choose messaging extension invoke locations

-The first thing you need to decide is where your search command can be triggered (or more specifically, *invoked*) from.
+The first thing you need to decide is where your search command can be triggered (or specifically, *invoked*) from.
 Your search command can be invoked from one or both of the following locations:

 * The buttons at the bottom of the compose message area
 * By @mentioning in the command box